emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Force Blast
 Force, Spell\
 2 actions\
 You create a blast of pure magic to attack your foes.
-Each creature in a 12m cone must make a Basic Dexterity saving throw.
-On a failure, a target takes 8d6 + your Spellcasting ability force damage, is pushed 4m away, and knocked prone.
-You can use this Flourish once per day.
+Make a Basic Spell attack against the Dexterity Defense DC of each creature in a 10m cone to deal 8d8 Force damage.
+On a failure it is also pushed 4m away and knocked prone.

 You can use this Flourish once per day.

 ### Harm
 Necrotic, Necromancy, Spell\
 2 actions\
 You channel negative energy.
-Each living creature within 12m of you must make a Might saving throw or take 5d10 Necrotic damage.
+Make a Basic Spell attack against the Might Defense DC of each living creature within 12m to deal 5d10 Necrotic damage.
 Each undead creature within 12m of you regains 5d10hp.
-You can use this Flourish once per day.

 You can use this Flourish once per day.

 ### Heal
 Heal, Radiant, Spell\
 2 actions\
 You channel positive energy.
-Each undead creature within 12m of you must make a Might saving throw or take 5d10 Necrotic damage.
+Make a Basic Spell attack against the Might Defense DC of each undead creature within 12m to deal 5d10 Radiant damage.
 Each living creature within 12m of you regains 5d10hp.
-You can use this Flourish once per day.

 You can use this Flourish once per day.

 ### Healing word
 Heal, Mental, Spell\
 1 actions\
-A creature of your choice that you can see within 12m of you regains hit points equal to 6d4 + your Spellcasting ability.
+A creature of your choice that you can see within 12m of you regains 8d4 hit points.
 This Spell has no effect on undead or constructs.
-You can use this Flourish once per day.

 You can use this Flourish once per day.

 ### Holy Weapon
 Radiant, Spell\
 Quick action\
 You imbude your weapon with divine power.
 For 1 minute, your Strikes deal an extra 1d4 Radiant damage.
-You can use this Flourish once per day.

 You can use this Flourish once per day.